tomjoht/tomjoht.github.io/_restapicourse/pubapis_raml.md

 	<img src="{{ "/images/restapicourse/addingmoreramlapiportal.png" | prepend: site.baseurl }}" alt="Adding additional pages" />

-	Kudos to the Mulesoft team for recognizing that API documentation is more than just a set of reference endpoints.
+	(Kudos to the Mulesoft team for recognizing that API documentation is more than just a set of reference endpoints.)

 	One of the options here is an API Notebook.
-This is a unique format designed by Mulesoft that allows you to provide interactive code examples that leverage your RAML spec.
+This is a unique tool designed by Mulesoft that allows you to provide interactive code examples that leverage your RAML spec.
 You can read more about [API Notebooks here](https://api-notebook.anypoint.mulesoft.com/#examples).

 10. Click the **Set to visible** icon (looks like an eye).
 11. Click **Live Portal**.